 False: There Is No Benefit to A Mammogram Screening Over The Age of 75

 A 2014 study published in JAMA claimed that doctors should focus on life expectancy for older female patients before making mammogram recommendations.
-The study included a review of scientific studies by experts at University of California, San Francisco and Harvard Medical Schools, which suggested that there was no evidence that mammograms were necessary for older women.
+The study included a review of scientific studies by experts at the University of California, San Francisco and Harvard Medical Schools, which suggested that there was no evidence that mammograms were necessary for older women.

 True: Women Aged 50 And Over Should Get Mammograms Every One to Two Years

-“Women 75 and older who had an interval of 2 to 5 years between their last mammogram and a breast cancer diagnosis had an 87% increased risk of death from breast cancer compared with those who had mammograms at 6 months to 1 year before diagnosis.”
+The American Cancer Society recommends that women over the age of 50 get a mammogram screening every one to two years for early detection of breast cancer.
+Supporting data was presented at the annual meeting of American Association for Cancer Research showing that “women 75 and older who had an interval of 2 to 5 years between their last mammogram and a breast cancer diagnosis had an 87% increased risk of death from breast cancer compared with those who had mammograms at 6 months to 1 year before diagnosis.”

 Signs of Breast Cancer To Look For At Home